Philip Simmons: Recognition

 John Michael Vlach, an author and professor of American studies at George Washington University, penned a biography of Simmons and his work in a 1981 book entitled Charleston Blacksmith: The Work of Philips Simmons.
 The book was re-released as a second, updated edition eleven years later.
 In a separate essay called, "The Buildings of Charleston," Vlach later wrote of Simmons' career, "At the outset of his career he took orders; now he gives them...In the midst of his time-bound trade and even while preserving the historic appearance of Charleston, he remains his own man.
 He has found self-expression in the communal tradition."

 The National Endowment for the Arts bestowed Simmons with a National Heritage Fellowship in 1982.
 During his acceptance speech at the ceremony, which Simmons gave following a performance by a blues group, Simmons remarked, "My instrument is an anvil.
 I guess some of you have heard me play ... a tune on the anvil, the old blacksmith tune. ...
 I'm proud of that anvil, really proud. ...
 That anvil fed me when I was hungry and that anvil clothed me when I was naked.
 That anvil put shoes on my feet."

 Although he officially retired at age 75, Simmons continued to teach his craft to younger artisans late into his life.
 In 1991, the Vestry of his church, St. John's Reformed Episcopal Church, formed the Philip Simmons Foundation, a nonprofit 501(c)(3) organization to develop and maintain a commemorative garden on the grounds of the church as a tribute to the man and his work.
 The church and garden is located at 91 Anson Street in downtown Charleston, South Carolina.
+In 2004, a gate designed by Simmons and executed by artisans he taught received a commemorative plaque from the General Services Administration's Art in Architecture Program.

 A documentary on Simmon's life titled Keeper of The Gate won the 1995 Southeastern Regional Emmy Award in the category of Cultural Documentary.
 It was written and directed by David Flander.
 Simmons and Flander struck a friendship during filming and remained friends.
 They would go to local Charleston sporting events together.

 In 2006, Simmons received an honorary doctorate from South Carolina State University for his contributions to the field of metalworking.